-Note: TMR1GE bit of the T1CON register must be set to use either T1G or C2OUT as the Timer1 gate source.
-See Register 8-3 for more information on selecting the Timer1 gate source.
+Note: TMR1GE bit of the T1CON register must be set to use the Timer1 gate.

 Timer1 gate can be inverted using the T1GINV bit of the T1CON register, whether it originates from the $\overline{\text{T1G}}$ pin or Comparator C2 output.
 This configures Timer1 to measure either the active-high or active-low time between events.